mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-05.md

 A vector database is a database designed to store and manage vector embeddings for your records.
 These vector embeddings are used in similarity search and used as RAG to ground your db data with large languages models (LLMs).

 In a vector database, embeddings are indexed and queried through vector search algorithms based on their vector distance or similarity.
-A robust mechanism is necessary to identify the most relevant data.

 ## Description